RGGH/BeautifulSoup/README.md

      response = client.get(iurl) # this is in place of "requests.get(iurl)

  # Get all dropdown values from html
+ ### using page saved locally, for testing

     from bs4 import BeautifulSoup
     import requests